batateratika/viddownloader/README.md

 You will need to use `python3 main.py -v <link to the video>`.
 This will download video in mp4 format.

+Yes, the quality is bad, I am figuring out how to do it right.

 # Audio

 Use `python3 main.py -a <link to the video>`.
-This will download audio on mp3 format.
+This will download audio on m4a format.

+## Dependencies

+    * yt-dlp
+    * ffmpeg

+List could be expanded upon me coming up with some ingenious functionality.